-The ability to review past records was helpful.
-We took in other factors such as the lunar phase and also what the chatter had been from the other fishing charters working farther south.
+The operators are quite friendly and allowed me to review their catch records (dating back 5 years).
+As a result, we evaluated factors such as the lunar phase.
+Additionally, we examined the current chatter from other fishing charters working farther south.
 The chatter from the other charters is relevant because the fish sometimes tend to move north from there.

-Nimalen predicted that the next day would be very good for yellowfin tuna.
-It was difficult not to trust his word as he had patiently explained exactly why he thought this.
+The duration of my latest visit to Mauritius would be quite long – 2 months.
+Therefore, I wanted plan out 6 days of Mauritius deep sea fishing in advance.
+Our research indicated that the next day would be very good for yellowfin tuna.
+It was difficult not to trust the owner’s word as he had patiently explained exactly why he thought this.
+Our decision was based on the catch history, lunar phase and local fishing chatter.

 As “luck” would have it we had a boatload of yellowfin tuna when we came in the next afternoon.
 This worked out pretty good.
-The captain of a different Le Performant boat stopped by to check out the days catch.
+The captain of a different boat stopped by to check out the day’s catch.
 They had not been so fortunate, although they only were able to go out for half day.

 The big problem with this is that a live dorado will never willfully pose for a photo.
 However, I learned that if they gaffed correctly then they will become immobile and still retain their colors.
 Therefore, it is possible to get the type of picture I was looking for.